 The researchers go on to suggest that experience working with the poor at the base of the pyramid to address shared global problems can help governments, corporations, non-government organizations and social entrepreneurs work together on social and environmental problems at the top of the pyramid.
 Disappointing results from single-sector initiatives, such as government aid, corporate philanthropy, and private charity have prompted this new interest in multi-sector collaboration.

-Calton applies his research insights in his upper division management classes, where student teams are learning how to address community needs in innovative ways.
-In his business and society class, students are evaluating the social and environmental performance reports that leading business corporations are putting on their websites.
+Calton applies his research insights in his upper division management classes, where student teams learn how to address community needs in innovative ways.
+In his business and society class, students evaluate the social and environmental performance reports that leading business corporations are putting on their websites.
 Students describe and evaluate the performance measures and evidence of progress to determine the credibility of corporate “triple-bottom-line” claims.

 “Students can develop critical thinking skills in evaluating these reports and also learn about a new career track in social and environmental reporting and monitoring,” he says.

-Jerry Calton is a professor of management at UH Hilo.
-He received his doctor of philosophy in history and a second doctor of philosophy in management from the University of Washington.
-Contact info.
+Jerry Calton received his doctor of philosophy in history and his doctor of philosophy in management from the University of Washington.